jreisinger/docs/data/notes/sec/aws.md

 # Security Design Principles

-**Implement a strong identity foundation**: Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.
-Centralize identity management, and aim to eliminate reliance on long-term static credentials.
+Implement a strong identity foundation

+* implement principle of least privilege
+* enforce separation of duties with authorization for each interaction with AWS resources
+* centralize identity management
+* aim to eliminate long-term static credentials

+Enable traceability

-**Enable traceability**: Monitor, alert, and audit actions and changes to your environment in real time.
-Integrate log and metric collection with systems to automatically investigate and take action.
+* monitor and alert actions in your environment in real time
+* integrate log and metric collection with systems to automatically investigate and take action

-**Apply security at all layers**: Apply a defense in depth approach with multiple security controls.
-Apply to all layers (for example, edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code).
+Apply security at all layers

+* apply a defense in depth approach
+* apply security controls at multiple layers (e.g., edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code)

+Automate security best practices

-**Automate security best practices**: Automated software-based security mechanisms improve your ability to securely scale more rapidly and cost-effectively.
-Create secure architectures, including the implementation of controls that are defined and managed as code in version-controlled templates.
+* automated software-based security mechanisms allow you to scale more securely, rapidly and cost-effectively
+* create secure architectures
+* define and manage security controls as code in version-controlled templates

-**Protect data in transit and at rest**: Classify your data into sensitivity levels and use mechanisms, such as encryption, tokenization, and access control where appropriate.
+Protect data in transit and at rest

+* classfify your data into sensitivity levels
+* use encryption, tokenization, and access control where appropriate

-**Keep people away from data**: Use mechanisms and tools to reduce or eliminate the need for direct access or manual processing of data.
-This reduces the risk of mishandling or modification and human error when handling sensitive data.
+Keep people away from data

+* use memchanisms and tools to reduce direct access or manual processing of data
+* this reduces the risk of mishandling of sensitive data and human error

+Prepare for security events

-**Prepare for security events**: Prepare for an incident by having incident management and investigation policy and processes that align to your organizational requirements.
-Run incident response simulations and use tools with automation to increase your speed for detection, investigation, and recovery.
+* have incident managment and investigation process adequate to your organization requirements
+* run incident response simulations
+* use tools with automation to increat speed for detection, investigation, and recovery

 Source: https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/security.html